-Available to doctoral students in APA-approved graduate programs in clinical, combined school-clinical, counseling or school psychology who have completed their course work (and passed their comprehensive exams), Green Chimneys’ Clinical Psychology Internship is accredited by the Commission on Accreditation of the American Psychological Association.
+Available to doctoral students in APA-accredited graduate programs in clinical, combined school-clinical, counseling or school psychology who have completed their course work (and passed their comprehensive exams), Green Chimneys’ Clinical Psychology Internship is accredited by the Commission on Accreditation of the American Psychological Association.

 The internship has two primary goals: to train interns to become competent clinicians and to prepare them to function as professional psychologists in a clinical, community or school setting.
 Reaching these goals includes developing and augmenting existing skills in diagnostic interviewing, treatment planning, school consultation, psychotherapy and psychological assessment.
 Interns further develop their ability to interact with other professionals as members of an interdisciplinary team.
 They also gain skills in working with schools and community agencies.
 Additionally, interns are exposed to general professional issues including cultural diversity and ethical functioning.

 The Clinical Psychology Internship is open only to currently enrolled 4th year (at a minimum) doctoral students in APA-accredited graduate programs in clinical, combined school-clinical, counseling and school psychology.
 It is a one-year commitment requiring a full-time schedule of 40 hours/week.
 The training year begins on or about July 1 and concludes at the end of June of the following year.
 Information regarding trainee admissions, support and outcome data is presented on pages 20-24 in the Internship Handbook (see link above).

 Training Curriculum for Clinical Psychology Interns:

 - Conduct psychological, psycho-educational and neuropsychological assessments with a diverse population in a variety of clinical settings, including residential care, day treatment, group homes and partial hospitalization.